chalk/wrap-ansi/readme.md

 By default the wrap is soft, meaning long words may extend past the column width.
 Setting this to `true` will make it hard wrap at the column width.

+##### wordWrap

+Type: `boolean`<br>
+Default: `true`

+By default, an attempt is made to split words at spaces, ensuring that they don't extend past the configured columns.
+If wordWrap is `false`, each column will instead be completely filled splitting words as necessary.

 ## Related